 More importantly, it’s also a vital part of compliance with the ISO 9001 Standard.
 Clause 10.2 of the Standard refers to non-conformity and corrective action and requires your company to evaluate the need for actions to be taken to prevent non-conformities from reoccurring.

-Clause 8.7 refers to non-conforming outputs, prompting you to create processes that stop you from delivering products or services that aren’t compliant with conformities.
+Clause 8.7 refers to non-conforming outputs, prompting you to create processes that stop you from delivering products or services that aren’t compliant.

-Having an effective management system benefits your business by taking ownership of any non-conformities.
-To help you, we’ve created this handy guide, which will help you to implement corrective actions that prevent the recurrence of non-conformities.
+Having an effective quality management system benefits your business by taking ownership of any non-conformities.
+To help you, we’ve created this handy guide, which will show you how to implement corrective actions that prevent the recurrence of non-conformities.

 Identify the issue